Coordinator, children's studies minor

 - B.A. "with distinction" in psychology, Boston University

 - PSYC 297, Applied Research Methods in Developmental

 - PSYC 307, Culture and Child Development

-- President-Elect, Div.
-36 (Psychology of Religion) of the American Psychological Association
+- Former president of Div.
+36 (Society for the Psychology of Religion and Spirituality) of the American Psychological Association

-- Associate Editor of the journal Psychology of Religion and Spirituality Editorial Board of Journal of Adolescent Research, Journal of Family Psychology, Teaching of Psychology, and The International Journal for the Psychology of Religion
+- Associate Editor of Psychology of Religion and Spirituality, and current or past editorial board member for Emerging Adulthood, Journal of Adolescent Research, Journal of Family Psychology, Teaching of Psychology, Candadian Journal of Behavioural Psychology, and The International Journal for the Psychology of Religion

 (*indicates a student co-author)

 Baumgardner*, M. S., & Boyatzis, C. J. (in press).
 The role of parental psychological control and warmth in college students' relational aggression and friendship quality.
 Emerging Adulthood.

 Kimball, C.N., Cook, K.V., Boyatzis, C.J., & Leonard, K. (2016).
 Exploring emerging adults' relational spirituality: A longitudinal, mixed-methods analysis.
 Psychology of Religion and Spirituality, 8, 110-118.

 Cook, K.V., Boyatzis, C.J., Kimball, C.N., & Leonard, K.C.
 (2015).
 Religiousness and spirituality among highly religious emerging adults.
 Journal of Psychology and Christianity, 34, 250-263.